Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/styling-tutorials.md

 2. Copy an existing theme, such as the Green Theme, from `alfresco/tomcat/webapps/share/themes/greenTheme` into the new `aio/aio-share-jar/src/main/resources/META-INF/themes` directory.

-    As you might have guessed, this requires you to actually download and install Alfresco Content Services.
+    As you might have guessed, this requires you to actually download and install Content Services.
 To avoid having to do that you can also run the all-in-one project once and you will have the required theme resources in `all-in-one/share/target/share/themes`

 3. Rename the theme directory to a custom theme name.